Your research can change the world

 Frontiers is delighted to announce a journal-wide prize of 10,000 USD, “Yun Family Frontiers in Blockchain Prize".
 This prize is in collaboration with the Yun Family and associate entities, and will be awarded to the best paper published in 2019.

-Financial Blockchain welcomes submissions of the following article types: Book Review, Code, Community Case Study, Correction, Data Report, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge and Technology Report.
+Financial Blockchain welcomes submissions of the following article types: Community Case Study, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge and Technology and Code.

 All manuscripts must be submitted directly to the section Financial Blockchain, where they are peer-reviewed by the Associate and Review Editors of the specialty section.